 04 of 09

-Pogacha is an everyday white bread eaten with cheese and kajmak, and is used for sandwiches and to sop up every last bit of soup, meat juices, or gravy.
-Its fine crumb is surrounded by a soft crust, and although it can be made into any shape, round is traditional.Continue to 5 of 9 below.
+Pogacha is an everyday white bread eaten with cheese and kajmak and is used for sandwiches and to sop up every last bit of soup, meat juices, or gravy.
+Its fine crumb is surrounded by a soft crust, and although it can be made into any shape, a round shape is traditional.Continue to 5 of 9 below.

 05 of 09